CORE LEADERSHIP TEAM

 ELIZABETH ARIYIBI YEAR 2 'TARTAN' CLASS SCHOOLS DIRECT TEACHER TRAINEE

 Kirsty grew up in Newcastle upon Tyne, where she spent every waking minute that she wasn’t in school at her performing arts academy.
 She then moved to London to complete her BA in Drama, Applied Theatre and Education at the Royal Central School of Speech and Drama.
 During her degree Kirsty worked a lot with children’s theatre projects and education outreach.
 She found she had a keen interest in special needs provision which led to a job as a TA in a special school.
 She also taught performing arts for years before and alongside studying for a PGCE at UCL’s Institute of Education, qualifying with specialisms in SEND and music.
 Kirsty considers herself a bit of an adopted Londoner and still loves to explore the city.

-ARABELLA LOPEZ JUAN YEAR 3 'VELVET' CLASS TEACHER
+ARABELLA LOPEZ JUAN YEAR 1 'LACE' CLASS TEACHER

 Arabella holds a Master's degree in Teacher Training specialising in PE.
 She speaks Catalan and Spanish, and moved to England in summer 2013 because of her interest in British culture.
 She loves to dance and holds a professional grade in contemporary and classical.
 She believes that music is a very important part of our lives which everybody should have a chance to enjoy.